-This Autumn The Architecture Foundation presents its annual group exhibition showcasing speculative architectural futures explored in the work of recent architecture graduates.
+In Autumn 2014 The Architecture Foundation presented its annual group exhibition showcasing speculative architectural futures explored in the work of recent architecture graduates.

 A collaborative project with emerging Finnish architects, Aarti, Ollila & Ristola to design and build a permanent Floating Viewpoint structure for Camley Street Natural Park in London’s King’s Cross.